silverstripe/cwp/docs/en/how-tos/caching.md

 Since SSL traffic is terminated before it hits the Varnish cache layer, you can also cache content delivered through HTTPS.

-### Configuraton via Incapsula
+### Configuration via Incapsula

 If you opted for the Premium Managed Service you will have an additional way to control the cache through your own Incapsula web-based dashboard.
-Please see the [Site performance settings](https://incapsula.zendesk.com/hc/en-us/articles/200627760-Site-performance-settings) in the Incapsula docs for more information.
+Please see the [site performance settings](https://incapsula.zendesk.com/hc/en-us/articles/200627760-Site-performance-settings) in the Incapsula docs for more information.

 By default Incapsula is configured to be in __Static only__ mode, with "Comply with Vary: User-Agent" enabled.
 This safe default allows you to use all of the techniques described in the "Configuration via Headers" section above: _Static only_ makes sure the _Cache-Control_ header is respected and "Comply with Vary: User-Agent" makes Incapsula respect the "Vary" header.

 On CWP the _Static+Dynamic_ mode was not observed to be any different from the _Static only_ mode.
-The timeout settable on _Static+Dynamic_  will always be overriden by the "max-age" directive provided by the backend.
+The timeout settable on _Static+Dynamic_  will always be overridden by the "max-age" directive provided by the backend.

 #### Potentially dangerous settings